githubscientist/FSDGIT/readme.md

 1. Create a new project folder on your local machine.
 2. Create a readme.md file in the project folder and add some details about the project.
 3. Initialize a git repository in the project folder using the `git init` command.

+### Scenario 2

+- You are working on a project with multiple developers.